 I was a shy kid, hovering at the edges of life and watching other people live it.
 My grandfather was my #1 friend, basically my father.
 He gave me a camera when I was 15 and that was the tool I needed to see my way into life.
 I always wonder if he had some intuition that photography was my calling.

 I started with landscapes (people intimidated me).
 And it took me 13 years to build my confidence enough to photograph real people.
 I still remember how everything changed when I shot my first wedding for a friend.
 I saw how happy my photos made people, and that made me happy.

 So now, when I work with real humans in love, like you, we both have the chance to connect more and become better people.

 I was braver, more connected, more confident.
 I made dumb jokes (but at least I was joking!).
 Photography gave me a fuller human experience.
 It made me a better person.

 I found my way to articulate how life felt to me.
 And in sharing my passion with others, I discovered how to communicate (now just try and shut me up!).
 I find myself feeling more like a narrator than a photographer.
 And I’m never afraid to deliver your love story

 Speaking of being a better human...

 I’d never be who/what/where I am now without the love and support of my wife, Lena.
-Between her and our dogs (Milla, an 8 year old bernese mountain dog and Alma, a 2 year old mix rescued from a shelter in Romania. ), I feel completely connected, capable of anything and basically like I won the love lotto.
+Between her, our daughter Rubi, our son Kami and our dogs (Milla, a 10 year old Bernese mountain dog and Alma, a 5 year old mix rescued from a shelter in Romania. ), I feel completely connected, capable of anything and basically like I won the love lotto.